Pioneering bill aimed at slowing fast fashion wins approval from French lawmakers - ExBulletin

 Pioneering bill aimed at slowing fast fashion wins approval from French lawmakers

-PARIS (AP) A pioneering bill aimed at curbing the breakneck pace of fast fashion has been unanimously approved in the lower house of the French parliament, making France one of the first countries in the world to target the influx of low-cost, mass-produced clothing. mainly from China.
+PARIS — A pioneering bill aimed at curbing the breakneck pace of fast fashion has been unanimously approved in the lower house of the French Parliament, making France one of the first countries in the world to target the influx of clothing to low price mass produced, mainly from China.

 The fashion industry is one of the world's largest producers of greenhouse gas emissions.
 France is seeking to reduce the appeal of fast fashion items, setting a precedent in the fight against the environmental degradation they cause.

-This week, all voting lawmakers unanimously approved the bill, giving the Senate the green light to consider it before it becomes law.
+Lawmakers approved the bill unanimously on Thursday, giving the Senate the green light to consider either approving it or amending it and sending it back to the lower house before it become a law.

 The bill specifically targets fast fashion giants, calling on companies to disclose the environmental impact of their products.
-The move aims to steer the industry towards more sustainable practices, encouraging transparency and accountability.
+The move aims to pivot the industry towards more sustainable practices, encouraging transparency and accountability.

-This is a measure that promotes environmental protection and aims to safeguard the French haute couture industry, a week in which French President Emmanuel Macron awarded Bernard Arnault, CEO of luxury giant LVMH, the Legion of Honor, the highest French civilian distinction.
+This is a measure that promotes environmental protection and aims to safeguard France's popular haute couture industry.
+Coincidentally, it comes during a week when French President Emmanuel Macron awarded Bernard Arnault, CEO of luxury giant LVMH, the Legion d'Honneur, France's highest civilian honor, in a packed private ceremony. of stars in which Beyonc participated.

-Renowned for its luxury brands such as Louis Vuitton and LVMH's Chanel, France has seen its low-end market sectors suffer from stiff competition from fast fashion retailers like Zara, H&M and emerging Chinese powerhouses Shein and Temu.
+Renowned for its luxury brands such as Louis Vuitton and LVMH's Chanel, France has seen its low-end market sectors suffer from strong competition from fast fashion retailers like Zara, H&M, and emerging Chinese powerhouses Shein and Temu.

 By imposing these measures, France aims to level the playing field and promote a more sustainable fashion landscape.